4 Best Gutter Guard Companies in Duluth, MN

 • Screen guards have large holes that let water through while stopping debris.
 Screen guards cost around $4.72 per linear foot.

-• Mesh guards stop debris but let water through.
+• Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and let debris slide off rather than sitting on top of your gutters.
-Mesh guards cost around $4.39 per linear foot.
+They're durable and encourage debris to slide off rather than sitting on top of the gutters.
+Mesh guards cost roughly $4.39 per linear foot.

-• Micro-mesh guards have even smaller holes than mesh guards and allow even less debris into your gutters than mesh.
-These types of guards are very effective.
+• Micro-mesh guards are normally the most effective.
+They have smaller holes than regular mesh guards and let even less debris through.
 On average, you can expect to spend $5.44 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.